Grooming

 Nutrition is often overlooked and can promote both skin and coat health.

 If your dog food is lacking, or if your Doberman is eating a special diet that doesn’t contain peas or legumes, you may need to supplement certain nutrients in order to keep their hair under control.
 There are plenty of supplements that can do this.
-The most popular is an Omega-3 supplement, in either chewable or liquid form.
+The most popular is an Omega-3 supplement in either chewable or liquid form.
 Omega fatty acids promote overall coat health, ensuring your Doberman has a dense, shiny coat that’s less likely to leave traces of fur around your home or on your clothing.

 Frequently Asked Questions

-Why is my Doberman Shedding Excessively?
+Why Is My Doberman Shedding Excessively?

 This depends.
-But usually the most common reason that a Doberman sheds more than normal is a routine change or new stressor in their life.
+But usually, the most common reason that a Doberman sheds more than normal is a routine change or new stressor in their life.
 If you recently adopted a new dog, welcomed a new baby, or had anything that can impact your Doberman’s normal routine, then it’s likely your pup may shed a lot more than normal.

-How do I Stop My Doberman From Shedding So Much?
+How Do I Stop My Doberman From Shedding So Much?

-When is Doberman Shedding Season?
+When Is Doberman Shedding Season?

-Doberman’s shed year-round.
+Dobermans shed year-round.
 They do not shed more excessively in the summer or winter.
 There’s no “long-haired” version of a Doberman that would carry a double coat.
 You can safely assume that you’ll deal with the same amount of fur loss all year.

-Do Blue Doberman Pinschers shed more than other Coat Colors?
+Do Blue Doberman Pinschers Shed More Than Other Coat Colors?

-There’s no documented evidence showing a Red, Blue, Black or Fawn coat color has any bearing on the amount of fur a Doberman will lose.
+There’s no documented evidence showing a red, blue, black, or fawn coat color has any bearing on the amount of fur a Doberman will lose.
 They all shed equally the same amount.
 Far more common are environmental changes that impact their shedding frequency, not coat color.

-Do Dobermans Shed More than Other Guardian Breeds?
+Do Dobermans Shed More Than Other Guardian Breeds?

 Dobermans actually shed less than many different guardian breeds.
 When compared to the Rottweiler or compared to the German Shepherd, their fur is actually far more manageable when properly groomed.